-- C. If I am an operator of a regulated small MS4, how do I apply for a VSMP permit and when do I have to apply? - 1.
-If you operate a regulated small MS4 under subsection B of this section, you must seek coverage under a VSMP permit issued by the board. - 2.
-You must seek authorization to discharge under a general or individual VSMP permit, as follows: - a.
+C. If I am an operator of a regulated small MS4, how do I apply for a VSMP permit and when do I have to apply?

+1. If you operate a regulated small MS4 under subsection B of this section, you must seek coverage under a VSMP permit issued by the board.

+2. You must seek authorization to discharge under a general or individual VSMP permit, as follows:

+a.
 If the board has issued a general permit applicable to your discharge and you are seeking coverage under the general permit, you must submit a registration statement that includes the information on your best management practices and measurable goals required by subdivision D 4 of this section.
 You may file your own registration statement, or you and other municipalities or governmental entities may jointly submit a registration statement.
 If you want to share responsibilities for meeting the minimum measures with other municipalities or governmental entities, you must submit a registration statement that describes which minimum measures you will implement and identify the entities that will implement the other minimum measures within the area served by your MS4.
-The general permit will explain any other steps necessary to obtain permit authorization. - b.
+The general permit will explain any other steps necessary to obtain permit authorization.

+b.
 (1) If you are seeking authorization to discharge under an individual permit and wish to implement a program under subsection D of this section, you must submit an application to the board that includes the information required under 4VAC50-60-360 F and subdivision D 4 of this section, an estimate of square mileage served by your small MS4, and any additional information that the board requests.
 A storm sewer map that satisfies the requirement of subdivision D 2 c (1) of this section will satisfy the map requirement in 4VAC50-60-360 F 7.

-(2) If you are seeking authorization to discharge under an individual permit and wish to implement a program that is different from the program under subsection D of this section, you will need to comply with the permit application requirements of 4VAC50-60-380 C. You must submit both parts of the application requirements in 4VAC50-60-380 C 1 and 2 by March 10, 2003.
-You do not need to submit the information required by 4VAC50-60-380 C 1 b and C 2 regarding your legal authority, unless you intend for the permit writer to take such information into account when developing your other permit conditions. - (3) If allowed by the board, you and another regulated entity may jointly apply under either subdivision 2 b (1) or (2) of this subsection to be co-permittees under an individual permit. - c.
+(2) If you are seeking authorization to discharge under an individual permit and wish to implement a program that is different from the program under subsection D of this section, you will need to comply with the permit application requirements of 4VAC50-60-380 C. You must submit both parts of the application requirements in 4VAC50-60-380 C 1 and 2 by March 10, c.
 If your small MS4 is in the same urbanized area as a medium or large MS4 with a VSMP stormwater permit and that other MS4 is willing to have you participate in its stormwater program, you and the other MS4 may jointly seek a modification of the other MS4 permit to include you as a limited co-permittee.
 As a limited co-permittee, you will be responsible for compliance with the permit's conditions applicable to your jurisdiction.
 If you choose this option you will need to comply with the permit application requirements of 4VAC50-60-380, rather than the requirements of subsection D of this section.
 You do not need to comply with the specific application requirements of 4VAC50-60-380 C 1 c and d and 4VAC50-60-380 C 2 c (discharge characterization).
-You may satisfy the requirements in 4VAC50-60-380 C 1 e and 2 d (identification of a management program) by referring to the other MS4's stormwater management program. - d.
+You may satisfy the requirements in 4VAC50-60-380 C 1 e and 2 d (identification of a management program) by referring to the other MS4's stormwater management program. d.
 NOTE: In referencing an MS4's stormwater management program, you should briefly describe how the existing plan will address discharges from your small MS4 or would need to be supplemented in order to adequately address your discharges.
 You should also explain your role in coordinating stormwater pollutant control activities in your MS4 and detail the resources available to you to accomplish the plan.